 The Affinity and Other Interests categories helped us discover directions that we didn’t even think of, or at least hadn’t concentrated on as much before.

 We sorted out all the sources according to Transactions and carefully checked out which source had the highest eCommerce conversion rate.

 The above table shows the best-performing interests tracked by GA.

 I don’t know about you, but some of the interests we discovered shocked us!
 Nintendo?
 Starting a new job?
 Fishing?

 And with every new direction we explored, we dug back into our Audience insights to find out what else our target audience was interested in.
-What kind of people they were.
-What pages they followed.
+What kind of people they were?
+What pages they were following?
 And kept building a variety of new, narrow segments targeting these pages and interests.